-A total of 74-76 hours is required.
+A total of 78-80 hours is required.
 Courses must be completed with a grade of "C" or better, with the exception of ED130 and ED230 which must be completed with a B- or better.
+This major leads to a license to teach special education in grades K-12.